Shopify Collections: How to Add Product Collections & Why They’re So Important

 Essentially, information architecture is about creating a user-friendly structure for your online store, consisting of logical hierarchies, helpful navigation, and clear categorization.

-This creates an ideal user flow through your site, helping them find what they need quickly and helping you get more sales.
+This creates an ideal user flow through your site, helping them find what they need quickly and helping you get more out of your promotional offers.

 Your Shopify store benefits significantly from this pre-work.
 And, what we’ll cover in this post is the categorization of your products, which on Shopify is called ‘collections.’